When it comes to applying for your next property, a good rental ledger is hugely beneficial.

 Take a look at your rental ledger.
 Every line in the ledger provides some space where your property manager or landlord records pertinent information about a payment you’ve made.
 This will typically include your name, your address, the amount paid and the date.

-You might see that your property manager/landlord has noted the type of payment or notes where extra comments might be added if the rent was paid late, or if there were other problems with the payment.
+You might see that your property manager/landlord has noted the type of payment or notes where additional comments might be added if the rent was paid late, or if there were other problems with the amount paid.

 Why you should keep your rental ledger